hoangsonww/Moodify-Emotion-Music-App/README.md

 <h2 id="-license">📝 License</h2>

 - This project is licensed under the **MIT License**.
 Please see the [LICENSE](LICENSE) file for details.
+- If you use or build upon this project, please provide the necessary attribution and references.

 <h2 id="-contact">📧 Contact</h2>